alanmills/alanmills-website/blog/2016/07/pluralsight-c-sharp-learning-path.md

 Beginner
 --------
 After completing the beginner courses, to a total beginner to software development I would not recommend the learning path.
-The first course [C# Fundamentals with Visual Studio 2015](blog/2016/07/pluralsight-c-sharp-fundamentals-with-visual-studio-2015-2015-09-25.md) is an okay starting point however, for me is missing the construction of an application.
+The first course [C# Fundamentals with Visual Studio 2015](blog/2016/07/pluralsight-c-sharp-fundamentals-with-visual-studio-2015-2015-09-25.md) is an okay starting point however, for me it is missing the construction of an application.

 Following the [C# Fundamentals with Visual Studio 2015](blog/2016/07/pluralsight-c-sharp-fundamentals-with-visual-studio-2015-2015-09-25.md), the next two courses are very theoretical and felt like language documentation in video form.

 For an experienced developer coming to C# then these will help you get up to speed with some of the tools and semantics however, I think a single course focusing on a transition journey would be better.
+I believe this is what the [Android for .NET Developers](https://app.pluralsight.com/library/courses/android-dotnet-developers-getting-started) courses are aiming to achieve however, going from C# to Android development.

 There is a range of courses that I think look interesting that maybe better for the new developer:
 * [Become a Full-stack .NET Developer](https://app.pluralsight.com/library/courses/full-stack-dot-net-developer-fundamentals)